steven-michaud/HookCase/0-whats-new.md

 HookCase now supports macOS Catalina (10.15).

-All of HookCase's functionality is available on Catalina, but at least for the time being it's not possible to use it on system daemons that are launched via plist files in /System/Library/LaunchDaemons and /System/Library/LaunchAgents.
-The reason is that all system files, including ones in these directories, now live on a special partition that is mounted read-only.
-Even disabling system integrity protection (by running `csrutil disable` from the recovery partition) doesn't change this.
-I don't currently know of a reasonable way around this, though I may at some point in the future.

 # What's New in Version 3.3.1

 This version of HookCase tightens up the code that supports